poulamim91/poulamim91.github.io/about/index.md

 ---
 layout: page
 title: About Me
-tags: [about, me]
+tags: [about, me, poulami, maitra, github, moon, theme]
 date: 2020-01-19
 comments: false
 ---

 I am a statistician, dog mother and roommate to my husband, in that order!
 I love learning new things, trying out different cuisines (very easy way to avoid cooking!), watching streaming content and playing with our dog.
 In my free time, I am an informative data point for the various recommender systems (I believe a good one, as I split between clicking on a suggested/recommended options and searching something completely different, producing an enlightening stochastic process over time): I am either in a rabbit hole on youtube or amazon or I am watching a new show on Netflix.
 My favorite genres are crime thriller and comedy.
 I also love bollywood movies and am obsessed with the entire movie making process.
 If I start blogging, I can totally see a large portion of those being about bollywood.
+I am currently watching [Hinterland](https://www.imdb.com/title/tt2575968/) (which I highly recommend), after finishing [Happy Valley](https://www.imdb.com/title/tt3428912/?ref_=nv_sr_srsg_0) and a rerun of [Made in Heaven](https://www.imdb.com/title/tt6494622/?ref_=nv_sr_srsg_0).
 I also try to read books as much as I can.
-To be completely frank though, I do not think I am doing a very good job of that the past few years! `:disappointed:` Finally, thanks to my husband, we also play a lot of board games.
-If you are as competitive as me and hate losing to your significant other, the list below compiles a set of all the co-operative board games we have played over the years and loved.
+To be completely frank though, I do not think I am doing a very good job of that the past few years ::disappointed::!
+Recently, I finished reading [Empire of Illusion: The End of Literacy and the Triumph of Spectacle](https://www.amazon.com/Empire-Illusion-Literacy-Triumph-Spectacle/dp/1568586132/ref=asc_df_1568586132/?tag=hyprod-20&linkCode=df0&hvadid=312446862670&hvpos=1o3&hvnetw=g&hvrand=5909840485477128066&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9051678&hvtargid=aud-802037562948:pla-489622427916&psc=1) by Chris Hedges and [Our Revolution: A Future to Believe In](https://www.amazon.com/Our-Revolution-Believe-Bernie-Sanders/dp/1427285330/ref=asc_df_1427285330/?tag=hyprod-20&linkCode=df0&hvadid=312400961658&hvpos=1o1&hvnetw=g&hvrand=17575441291194841534&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9051678&hvtargid=pla-570030255825&psc=1) by Bernie Sanders.
+Both books are quite impressive in highlighting modern societal issues and would definitely recommend.
+You can check out my [goodreads](https://www.goodreads.com/review/list/38209893#) account to get an idea of the books I have read (well, at least these are the ones I remember reading)!

 ## Some Photos of Us